CodeCome

 An LLM provider key

-At least one of Anthropic, OpenAI, Google, xAI, Groq, Cerebras — or a local OpenAI-compatible endpoint.
+At least one of Anthropic, OpenAI, Google, xAI, Groq, Cerebras, GitHub Copilot, Google Vertex — or a local OpenAI-compatible endpoint.
 Provider setup.

 PY